wilmoore/ruby-version/README.md

     % ./configure --prefix=${RUBY_VERSIONS}/1.9.3-rc1 --with-opt-dir=$(brew --prefix libyaml)
     % make && make install

-**NOTE**: RUBY expects that you've installed a Yaml library such as `libyaml`.
+**NOTE**: Ruby expects that you've installed a Yaml library such as `libyaml`.
 You may install `libyaml` manually or you can use homebrew:

     % brew install libyaml

-At this point, when you compile RUBY, you need to pass to the flag `--with-opt-dir=` you `libyaml` install directory.
+At this point, when you compile Ruby, you need to pass to the flag `--with-opt-dir=` you `libyaml` install directory.

 FAQ
 ----------------------------

-**What if my RUBY versions are not stored neatly under a single directory like `$HOME/local/ruby/versions`?**
+**What if my Ruby versions are not stored neatly under a single directory like `$HOME/local/ruby/versions`?**

     % RUBY_VERSIONS=/usr/local/Cellar/ruby ruby-version 1.9.3-rc1